 01. Quit playing games

-Apply for better-paying jobs and be honest about your situation.
-Diane Domeyer, executive director of The Creative Group, says it's vital to avoid playing games.
+When sending out your graphic design portfolio and applying for better-paying jobs, be honest about your situation.
+Domeyer says it's vital to avoid playing games.

 "Tactics such as misleading a prospective employer about your current salary or other job offers in an effort to obtain higher pay almost always backfire," she says.